michellehewson/LLM-as-Presidential-Candidate/README.md

 # LLM as Presidential Candidate: Analyzing Shifts in Political Rhetoric Over Time

+This project was completed for the course 6.8610 Quantitative Methods for NLP – Advanced NLP @ Massachusetts Insitute of Technology.

 ## 6.8610 Project Code & Documentation

 ## Data